Help

 Click Save Configuration.
 If you have changed any category mappings (Manual Mappings or XPath-Based Categories), a confirmation dialog will appear with an option to Initiate index update now.
 Leave this checked to immediately start reindexing so the new categories take effect.
 Uncheck it if you want to batch changes and trigger reindexing manually later.

-Changes to Search Synonyms take effect without reindexing.
+Changes to Curated Results and Search Synonyms take effect without reindexing.

 You have unsaved changes